Yolo-Twice/GradGearBackend/readme.md

-# Backend for the GradGear Frontend.
+# Backend for the GradGear starter gear app Frontend.